Thrush Hermit: History

 Thrush Hermit was formed in Halifax, Nova Scotia in 1991 by Joel Plaskett (vocals, guitar), Rob Benvie (vocals, guitar), Ian McGettigan (vocals, bass), and Michael Catano (drums).
 Catano was replaced by Cliff Gibb in 1994; Gibb in turn left the band in 1999 and was replaced by Benn Ross.

 They signed with Murderecords in 1994 in time to release their Smart Bomb EP, which featured Benvie's song "French Inhale" and Plaskett's "Hated It".
 The former would get some rotation on MuchMusic, which then held a reputation for more alternative programming, while the latter would end up in the Kevin Smith film Mallrats.

 Following the release of the band's second EP, the Steve Albini-produced The Great Pacific Ocean, the group signed in 1996 with Elektra Entertainment which released their first full-length album, Sweet Homewrecker, in 1997.
-The Memphis-recorded album showcased the songwriting of Plaskett, Benvie and McGettigan.
+The album was recorded in Memphis with producer Doug Easley.
+It showcased the songwriting of Plaskett, Benvie and McGettigan.
 The album proved a disappointment from Elektra's standpoint however, and Thrush Hermit was bought out of their contract.

 After their foray into the United States market, Thrush Hermit returned north to release their final album, Clayton Park, on Sonic Unyon in 1999.
 The album was a critical success, and was nominated for a Juno Award.
 Thrush Hermit performed as part of Humble & Fred Fest at Fort York in Toronto, and at the Horseshoe Tavern in 1999, but made plans to disband in September that year.
 The band had signed up for the triple-headliner "Front Man War Tour" alongside The Flashing Lights and Local Rabbits, but had to back out because of Plaskett's health.
 Once he recovered, the band embarked on their own farewell tour of Canada, in December 1999, and then disbanded.